apache/allura/README.markdown

 ### Allura task processing

-Responds to asynchronous task requests.
+Allura uses a background task service called "taskd" to do async tasks like sending emails, and indexing data into solr, etc.  Let's get it running

     (anvil)~$ cd ~/src/allura/Allura
     (anvil)~/src/allura/Allura$ nohup paster taskd development.ini > ~/logs/taskd.log &

-### TurboGears application server
+### The application server

 In order to initialize the Allura database, you'll need to run the following:

     (anvil)~/src/allura/Allura$ paster setup-app development.ini

 This shouldn't take too long, but it will start the taskd server doing tons of stuff in the background.
 It should complete in 5-6 minutes.
-Once this is done, you can start the application server.
+Once this is done, you can start the application server:

     (anvil)~/src/allura/Allura$ nohup paster serve --reload development.ini > ~/logs/tg.log &